timmymac-tech/timmymac-tech/README.md

 👋 Hi there!
-Welcome to my GitHub space!
+Welcome to my GitHub!
 - 🪧 I’m Tim from TimmyMac.tech
 - ⚙️ I’m an 💻 engineer with > 25 years experience developing and integrating complex software systems
 - 🐧 I have a real passion for Linux and have worked with it for the duration of my career